 Unfeasibly long journey times for a day trip can be taken while you sleep, ready to explore the most off the beaten track dive sites come morning.
 Why spend long boat journeys on an uncomfortable RIB when you could be napping, reading, or sunbathing?

 This one is pretty obvious – you get to dive… A lot!
 There are usually up to 4 dives a day with options for night dives too.
 If you love diving, you will certainly get to your fill on a liveaboard.

 While most divers on a liveaboard have a bit of experience, it is an excellent way for newer divers to build up dive hours and experience.
 Often new divers wait a year or more between diving trips, spending the first few dives back refreshing skills.

 Doing upwards of 20 dives in a week will really embed those skills, leaving you feeling like a much more confident diver.
 If you’re feeling like a bit of a scuba newbie and want to know a bit more, check out this handy beginner’s guide to scuba.

 Meeting other divers from around the world is one of the joys of liveaboard diving.

-Not only do you get to dive with new friends, you will really get to know them through socialising between dives and in the evenings.
+Not only do you get to dive with new friends, but you will also really get to know them through socializing between dives and in the evenings.
 They say that nothing inspires friendship like proximity and there is plenty of that on a liveaboard!

 Every Day is a School Day